ohata-toast/Push/en/console-guide.md

         - User can use app on one device only and a user can have only one token.
         - For instance, if a user has a mobile phone and a tablet PC, he can have only one token, and push messages are delivered to one of the two.

+- After the feature is set, it may take several minutes until a feature is actually applied.

+<span id="message-delivery-receipient"></span>
 ### Collect Message Receipt/Check Data

-- Message Delivery Receipt can be enabled.
+- The Message Delivery Receipt feature can be enabled.
-- SDK v1.4 or higher versions must be applied to operate activated features.
+- SDK v1.4 or higher versions must be applied for the activated features to work.
+For Android, the feature works only by applying the SDK.
+For iOS, additional processing is required.
+    - <a href="https://docs.toast.com/ko/TOAST/ko/toast-sdk/push-ios/#_19"  target="_blank">Go to iOS client SDK guide</a>
 - Collected data are available on the **Statistics** tab.
-- Data collection time is calculated on device.
+- Data collection time is based on the device time.
-- It may take approximately many minutes until a feature is actually applied.
+- After the feature is set, it may take several minutes until a feature is actually applied.

 <span id="low-received-event-rates"></span>
 #### Causes for Low Indicators of Message Receiving Data
 1. When message notification is not enabled on the app Unless the user enables message notifications with OS (iOS or Android) level setup on initial app execution, message receiving events cannot be collected.
-(The average rate of notification enabled, as of 2018, is 43.9% for iOS and 91.1% for Android.)
-<a href="https://www.accengage.com/press-release-accengage-releases-the-push-notification-benchmark-2018/" target="_blank">source accengage</a>)
+(The average rate of notification enabled, as of 2018, is 43.9% for iOS and 91.1% for Android. <a href="https://www.accengage.com/press-release-accengage-releases-the-push-notification-benchmark-2018/" target="_blank">source accengage</a>)
 2. When token expiration of a deleted app is delayed Some apps are deleted but not directly lead into token expiration.
 If token is delayed for expiration, messages may be delivered but receiving events cannot be collected, since app has been deleted.
 3. When it is disconnected to the internet for a long time If it is not connected to the internet, due to various reasons, including phone being turned off, in the energy-saving mode, or in network grey area, both message receiving and event collecting are unavailable.
 4. When it fails to collect receiving events
 Even if a message has been received, it may not be properly collected depending on the OS or network environment when the receiving event is sent to server.

 ### Log Message Delivery History
 - Send message delivery history to Log & Crash Search as specified.
 - **Appkey**: Enter Appkey from Log & Crash Search service.
 - **Log Source**: Enter a value to log along with history logging, as a separator from other logs.
 - **Log Level**: Record specific parts only from the delivery history:
-    - ALL: Log all history, including success/failure of delivery.
+    - **ALL**: Log all history, including success/failure of delivery.
-    - INFO: Log delivery, and failed delivery of expired tokens only: do not log successful deliveries.
+    - **INFO**: Log delivery, and failed delivery of expired tokens only: do not log successful deliveries.
-    - ERROR: Log history of failed deliveries only.
+    - **ERROR**: Log history of failed deliveries only.
 - You can view the logs in **Analytics > Log & Crash Search > Log Search**.
 - Delivered message will follow the pricing from [Log & Crash Search](https://toast.com/service/analytics/log_crash_search/#price)